 - For the first time, the public has access to high-quality information about the performance of providers.
 Some pay for performance programs keep their results confidential, but most accept that public reporting is the more effective.

-- Pay for performance system has the potential to combine quality, cost and access purposes in measures that cover structure, process and outcomes.
+- Pay for performance system has the potential to combine quality, cost, and access purposes in measures that cover structure, process, and outcomes.

 - Pay for performance also includes some ethical measures as well.
-For example, if there are infections during hospital stay, it can be difficult to determine if patients had infections before arrival or developed them during the hospital stay.
+For example, if there are infections during a hospital stay, it can be difficult to determine if patients had infections before arrival or developed them during the hospital stay.

 Disadvantages of Pay For Performance

 - There is no clear agreement on how benefactors should be given feedback on their performance.
-When feedback is slow, the value of that feedback is reduced and is taken less seriously.
+When feedback is slow, the value of that feedback is reduced and taken less seriously.

-- The expansion of measures is not standardized which makes bench marking and comparisons across organizations and pay for performance programs challenging.
+- The expansion of measures is not standardized which makes benchmarking and comparisons across organizations and pay for performance programs challenging.

 - It is hard to establish the connection between quality and cost in hospitals.
 The reason is incentive payments do not reach the physicians whose behavior you are trying to modify.
-It has less impact than physician level pay for performance programs.
+It has less impact than physician-level pay for performance programs.

-- Pay for performance systems rank providers according to performance which means that a huge number of providers will be categorized ‘bad’.
+- Pay for performance systems rank providers according to performance which means that a huge number of providers will be categorized as ‘bad’.
 This does not support the overall goal of including investors in efforts to improve health care quality.
 High performers will be rewarded, but poor performers will have disadvantages so that, in the long term, they will have scarcer resources available to them to improve the quality of their services.